wlellington/abft_multiplication/README.md

 `import socketserver`

 Running on older versions of Python may also require some modifications for Numpy compatibility as well.
+It was originally designed for Numpy 1.14.3 (or later) to allow for file encoding options.

 ## Execution and Results
 ### Serial